REFERENCE GUIDE

 RatingMax Zs (Table)Max Zs (x 0.8)

-BS 3036 fuses have less predictable operating characteristics than MCBs because the fuse wire can deteriorate over time, oxidise, or even be replaced with the wrong rating by someone who is not qualified.
-The values in Table 41.2 already include a built-in correction factor of 0.725 to account for this variability.
-The 0.8 temperature correction should still be applied on top of these values when testing at ambient temperature.
+BS 3036 fuses have less predictable operating characteristics than MCBs because the fuse wire can deteriorate over time, oxidise, or be replaced with the wrong gauge by someone who is not qualified.
+That is a good reason to treat a measured value close to the limit with suspicion, and the 0.8 temperature correction still applies when testing at ambient.

 05 · Reference Guide